-The NHS has become a member of the newly established UN-GGIM Working Group on Marine Geospatial Information.
+The NHS is a member of the UN-GGIM Working Group on Marine Geospatial Information and is represented in the GEBCO Guidance Committee.

 As operator of Primar we participate in all related meetings.

 During the last few years we have contributed with a substantial part of high resolution bathymetric data, obtained through the Mareano project, to the GEBCO (and IBCAO) database.